juliemai16/data-analyst-portfolio/dashboards/sales-production-insights/sales-production-insights.md

 - Monitor business health in real time
 - Detect drops or spikes in performance
 - Optimize focus on high-impact regions or products

+## 📌 Use Case
+Helpful for production and sales planning teams to evaluate performance gaps and adjust forecasts.